SamuelSchlesinger/voting/README.md

 This library implements a cryptographically secure anonymous voting system.
-It enables voters to participate in elections while maintaining their anonymity, preventing double voting, and allowing for verification of results without compromising privacy.
+It enables voters to participate in elections while maintaining their anonymity, preventing double voting, and allowing for public auditability of results without compromising privacy.

 ## Key Features